rv3392/cricket-live-api/README.md

 <h2>Cricket Live API</h2>
-<b>The cricket live REST API provides a simple way to retrieve details about current cricket matches.</b>
+<b>The cricket live REST API provides a simple way to retrieve details about cricket matches.</b>

 Note: This was made for my personal use in various projects and everything may not work as intended.